Bobby Fischer: Withdrawal while leading Interzonal

 Fischer's win in the 1966/67 US Championship qualified him for the next World Championship cycle.

 At the 1967 Interzonal, held at Sousse, Tunisia, Fischer scored 8½ points in the first 10 games, to lead the field.
-His observance of the Worldwide Church of God's seventh-day Sabbath was honored by the organizers but deprived Fischer of several rest days, which led to a scheduling dispute, causing Fischer to forfeit two games in protest and later withdraw, eliminating himself from the 1969 World Championship cycle.
+His observance of the Worldwide Church of God's seventh-day Sabbath was honored by the organizers, but the resulting schedule deprived Fischer of several rest days.
+This started a scheduling dispute, which led to further disputes.
+Fischer forfeited two games in protest and later withdrew, eliminating himself from the 1969 World Championship cycle.
 Communications difficulties with the highly inexperienced local organizers were also a significant factor since Fischer knew little French and the organizers had very limited English.
 No one in Tunisian chess had previous experience running an event of this stature.

 Since Fischer had completed fewer than half of his scheduled games, all of his results were annulled, meaning players who had played Fischer had those games cancelled, and the scores nullified from the official tournament record.

 Second semi-retirement

 In 1968, Fischer won tournaments at Netanya, with 11½/13 (+10−0=3), and Vinkovci, with 11/13 (+9−0=4), by large margins.
 Fischer then stopped playing for the next 18 months, except for a win against Anthony Saidy in a 1969 New York Metropolitan League team match.
-That year, Fischer (assisted by GM Larry Evans) released his second book of collected games: My 60 Memorable Games, published by Simon & Schuster.
-The book "was an immediate success".
+That year, Fischer (assisted by Larry Evans) released his second book of collected games: My 60 Memorable Games, published by Simon & Schuster.
+The book was well-received; it was praised for its copious and careful notes.
+The games annotated included some draws and losses.